kmaluccio/group_7_project/README.md

 According to [this study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5583950/#:~:text=The%20positive%20associations%20between%20PM,25%25%20in%20the%20long%E2%80%90term), PM 2.5 is the most significantly linked to diabetes.
 The Results section says, "every 10-μg/m3 increase in PM2.5, the risk of type 2 diabetes mellitus would increase by 25% in the long-term exposure."
 Our group looked at PM 2.5 and PM 10 data to see if it would predict the percentage of the population with diabetes or asthma.
 The code and process is the same for analyzing both diabetes and asthma since we could replace the diabetes data with asthma data then run the analysis again.

-### Why we didn't use a confusion matrix
+### Reason for not creating a confusion matrix
 This is a multiple linear regression model so we do not have use for a confusion matrix.
-This is does not contain binary features or a classification model which is what is used for confusion matrix.
+This does not contain binary features or a classification model which is what is used for confusion matrix.

 ### Splitting our data into X and y
 - y = data_value: The percentage of people in that city with Diabetes (or asthma)